SaiGawand12/PhishShield/README.md

 Contributions are welcome!
 Feel free to open an issue or submit a pull request.

 ## ⭐ Acknowledgments
-- PhishTank and GregaVrbancic's Phishing Dataset
+- PhishTank and  Majestic's Phishing Dataset
 - Flask & Machine Learning Community

 ---